gicentre/litvis/software/README.md

 {( comment author="alex" |}It'd be interesting to replace hue with brightness{| comment )}
 ```

+Examples of schema yamls can be found in [schemas](../schemas) directory.

 ## Getting started with litvis

 1. Install [Atom package](https://atom.io/packages/markdown-preview-enhanced-with-litvis)

 2. Create a new markdown file and open its preview

-3. Copy any of the [examples](https://github.com/gicentre/litvis/tree/master/examples) or type your own litvis-flavoured markdown
+3. Copy any of the [examples](../examples) or type your own litvis-flavoured markdown